-Bank is predominantly funded through wholesale term deposits and long term borrowings viz.
+Bank is funded through retail CASA, retail term deposits, wholesale term deposits and long term borrowings viz.
 Bonds and ECBs/FCY Borrowings.
 Further the reliance on retail deposits and CASA has increased substantially as compared to the previous quarters.
 All significant outflows and inflows determined in accordance with RBI guidelines are included in the prescribed LCR computation.
 Bank expects to maintain LCR ratio within regulatory guidelines.